MatthewGerber/rlai/README.md

     :param mode: Evaluation mode (see `rlai.gpi.temporal_difference.evaluation.Mode`).
     :param n_steps: Number of steps to accumulate rewards before updating estimated state-action values.
 Must be in the range [1, inf], or None for infinite step size (Monte Carlo evaluation).
+    :param environment_model: Environment model to be updated with experience gained during evaluation, or None to ignore the environment model.
     :param initial_q_S_A: Initial guess at state-action value, or None for no guess.
     :return: 3-tuple of (1) dictionary of all MDP states and their action-value averagers under the agent's policy, (2) set of only those states that were evaluated, and (3) the average reward obtained per episode.